 This is one of those classic Suzuki streetfighter motorcycles.
 With the perfect jacked-up back end!
 Check out the "engine case".
-It's really an Apache helicopter turbine fire-breathing intake that'll spit glowing plasma right out of the big mouth Vance and Hines pipes!
+It's really an Apache helicopter turbine fire-breathing intake that will spit glowing plasma right out of the big mouth Vance and Hines pipes!
 Or is it?

 UPDATE!
 See the latest and greatest of this ferocious Suzuki Streetfighter!